Collet Barker: South Australia

 In 1831, on the recommendation of Charles Sturt, who had visited the shoaled mouth of the Murray River the previous year, Barker was sent to explore the east coast of Gulf St Vincent in South Australia to see if another channel from the Murray entered the sea there.

 On 13 April 1831, Barker and his party arrived at Cape Jervis on the Isabella.
-He examined the coast and found that there was no channel.
+He examined the coast as far north as present day Port Gawler and found that there was no channel.
 Barker encountered the Onkaparinga River on 15 April.
-He then explored the ranges inland, north of the present site of Adelaide, and climbed Mount Lofty where he sighted the Port River inlet, Barker Inlet and the future Port Adelaide, his most important sighting.
+He then explored the ranges inland, north of the present site of Adelaide, and climbed Mount Lofty Ranges (without reaching the summit) where he sighted the Port River inlet, Barker Inlet and the future Port Adelaide, his most important sighting.
 He then moored Isabella near present Yankalilla Bay and went overland to explore the area around Lake Alexandrina and Encounter Bay.

 Death

 On 29 April 1831, they reached the Murray Mouth.
 Barker swam across the narrow channel the next morning, went over a sandhill, and was never seen again.
-A few days later the party learned that Barker had been killed by the local Indigenous people who may have taken him for a whaler or sealer, many of whom had abducted Indigenous women.
+A few days later the party learned that Barker had been killed by the local Ngarrindjeri people.
+Sturt surmised they may have taken him for a whaler or sealer, many of whom had abducted Indigenous women.
 The men responsible had been identified, but no retaliation or punitive action against those believed responsible was undertaken, which one commentator believed emboldened those people to commit further attacks on Europeans, notably the Maria survivors.

 Had he lived, Barker was to have been sent by Governor Darling to New Zealand's North Island as first resident because of the feared Māori unrest; his role was to conciliate.

-Recognition
+Recognitions

+In December 1829, Mount Barker, Western Australia was named after Captain Collet Barker, whilst he was commandant of the garrison at King George Sound, by a naval ship's surgeon Thomas Braidwood Wilson.